phonegap/phonegap-docs/docs-phonegap/en/edge/config_ref/pgb_config.md

 The `debug-server` feature allows you to use a custom Weinre instance for your application.
-By default, PhoneGap Build uses `http://debug.build.phonegap.com`, but you can change this by adding markup such as the following to your `config.xml`:
+By default, PhoneGap Build uses `http://debug.build.phonegap.com`, but you can change this by adding markup such as the following to your `config.xml` and changing the
+key:

         <feature name="debug-server" required="true">
            <param name="domain" value="http://debug.custom.com"/>